 6. Talking too much

 Constant talking is often cited as the number-one mistake salespeople make.
 It alienates prospects and scuttles once-promising deals.
 In fact, many studies have demonstrated the negative impact of talking more than listening during sales calls.
 The takeaway is the same: Reps who consistently close deals listen more than they talk.

 The golden ratio is hard to pin down, but many experts recommend a 60/40 split in favor of listening.
 This gives reps enough time to share value-based insights while making sure the prospect is heard.

 There are countless potential objections to a sale: cost, bad timing, insufficient need, lack of product functionality, and so on.
 While these will vary depending on the prospect, they’re often easy to anticipate.
 Unfortunately, many reps struggle to close sales due to common objections they don’t know how to overcome.

-The best solution is to map out all likely prospect objections before you make your pitch, then prepare empathetic and impactful responses.
+The best solution is to map out all likely prospect objections before you make your pitch.
+Then, use Barnes’ “3 Fs Formula” along with your product and prospect research to prepare empathetic and impactful responses.